Exploring the Deep South of Thailand

 Heavy rain in the afternoon prevented me from further exploration.
 I was planning to visit at least one of the villages that were established to house the veteran fighters of the Malayan Communist Party.
 That will have to wait until my next trip.
 I can’t wait.

 Day 7, Thursday, May 10, 2018

 Betong – Hat Yai

-From this temple I continued on quiet, secondary roads with occasionally stunning views.
+From this temple, I continued on quiet, secondary roads with occasionally stunning views.
 I passed villages where I stopped to say hello to the local people and met this group of schoolchildren.

-The surroundings of this complex is real jungle and everything is just less developed than Piyamit, which has a restaurant and souvenir shops.
-Khao Nam Khang obviously gets less visitors than Piyamit because it is a bit out of the way.
-Still it is only about 70 kms from Hat Yai.
-I enjoyed my visit to Khao Nam Khang Tunnel and it really has sparked my interest in the history of these complexes and of the struggle of the Communist Party of Malaya.
+The surroundings of this complex are a real jungle, and everything is just less developed than Piyamit, which has a restaurant and souvenir shops.
+Khao Nam Khang gets fewer visitors than Piyamit because it is a bit out of the way.
+Still, it is only about 70 km from Hat Yai.
+I enjoyed my visit to the Khao Nam Khang Tunnel, and it sparked my interest in the history of these complexes and of the struggle of the Communist Party of Malaya.

 Friday, Day 8, May 11, 2018